-- The 2014, 2015 and 2016 capital expenditures are based on the draft budgeted expenditures as outlined in this budget document. - 2017 2023 is based on the best estimates of required future "core" funding levels for capital projects.
+- The 2015, 2016 and 2017 capital expenditures are based on the draft budgeted expenditures as outlined in this budget document. - 2018 2024 is based on the best estimates of required future "core" funding levels for capital projects.
 These estimates are based on the use of the City's Asset Management Planning tool developed in 2011.
 The funding requirements include a 3% per year inflation factor.
 This tool has actually allowed the City to extend the planning horizon to 25 years. - Formula funding and infrastructure funding from the GNWT are expected to remain stable over the ten-year period.
 Inflationary increases are expected in the formula funding.
-The pending review of the GNWT Municipal funding structure is not taken into consideration. - Gas Tax Funding received from Canada will continue beyond its current 2014 expiry date as promised by the federal government. - Council approval of a \$396,000 increase to the transfer to capital from the general fund is assumed in the Plan. - Any additional infrastructure or stimulus grant funding from other orders of government will be used to supplement the annual core funding levels. - Development costs for residential and industrial subdivisions are not included in this Plan, as it is assumed that all future development costs will be recovered from land sales. - City will follow the Ten Year Capital Investment Plan which concentrates on core infrastructure requirements.
+The pending review of the GNWT Municipal funding structure is not taken into consideration. - Gas Tax Funding received from Canada will continue as promised by the federal government and as outlined in the renewed Gas Tax Agreement. - Council approval of a \$251,000 increase to the transfer to capital from the general fund is assumed in the Plan. - Any additional infrastructure or stimulus grant funding from other orders of government will be used to supplement the annual core funding levels. - Development costs for residential and industrial subdivisions are not included in this Plan, as it is assumed that all future development costs will be recovered from land sales.

+- City will follow the Ten-Year Capital Investment Plan which concentrates on core infrastructure requirements.
 Each year a new 10th year will be added to the plan.
-Every three years, the plan will be reviewed in detail

-- and every 5 years the 25 year projections will be expanded. - In 2013 City borrowed \$23.8 million to finance a new water treatment plant; this will free up the Gas Tax for other capital projects.
+Every three years, the plan will be reviewed in detail and every five years the 25-year projections will be expanded. - In 2013 City borrowed \$23.8 million to finance a new water treatment plant.
+This has freed up the Gas Tax for other capital projects.
 Debt servicing costs for this debt are included in the plan. - The current funding envelope is adequate to address the core infrastructure investment requirements to maintain and replace existing infrastructure and address Council direction on specific capital investment.
 Investment in new facilities will be the subject of further discussion regarding where funding would come from.